William S. Thornton

 Prior to that, Michael spent 20 years in newspapers, working as an award-winning reporter and editor.

 Louise is a long-time resident of Ladner and absolutely loves living here.
 She enjoys living here because of the businesses and residents who care about each other’s personal and economic wellbeing.

 Louise enjoys local outdoor opportunities such as cycling the Millennium Trail and Westham Island, coffee and cookie at Westham Island Herb Farm, fresh produce and photo opportunities and visits to Emma Lea Farms, Cropthorne Farms, and Angel Estate Winery.
 She and her husband can often be found launching their kayaks at Sharkey’s for a quiet evening paddle, accompanied by their two dogs Amber and Gin wearing puppy life jackets.

 Louise is a huge advocate for local business and developing positive community relations.
 She comes to BC & Alberta Guide Dogs from the Delta Chamber of Commerce and Visitor Centre where she served as the Member Relations Manager.

 Guide Dog Mobility Instructor

-Nick joined Guide Dogs for the Blind in the UK in 1988 and became a fully qualified Instructor in February 1991.
+Nick joined Guide Dogs for the Blind in the UK in 1988 and became a fully qualified Instructor in 1991.
 Prior to his guide dog career, he was a Royal Air Force Police dog handler working at strike command facilities throughout the UK.
-He also spent some time as part of the R.A.F demonstration team performing to thousands of people including members of the British Royal family.
+He also spent time as part of the R.A.F demonstration team, performing to thousands of people including members of the British Royal family.
 Nick worked for two guide dog schools in the USA prior to joining BC & Alberta Guide Dogs in September 2013.
-To date, Nick has successfully trained approximately 140 guide dog teams in his career and is looking forward to increasing that figure as a proud member of BC & Alberta Guide Dogs.
+To date, Nick has successfully trained approximately 140 guide dog teams and is looking forward to increasing that figure as a proud member of BC & Alberta Guide Dogs.